contentful/vault/README.md

 ### Spaces

-Spaces can be defined by declaring a class, annotated with the `@Space` annotation.
-It is also required to provide the Space ID and an array of model classes to be included:
+Spaces can be defined by declaring a class annotated with the `@Space` annotation.
+It is also required to provide the Space ID and an array of model classes to include:

 ```java
 @Space(value = "cfexampleapi", models = { Cat.class })